 When looking for the best gaming monitor for PS5 or PS5 Pro, it's beneficial to get something that can take full advantage of the console and its features, like HDMI 2.1 bandwidth and HDMI Forum VRR support.
-The PS5 supports 1080p, 1440p, and 4k signals, so you can get a monitor with any of those resolutions, but a 4k display delivers the most detailed images.
-Although the PS5 Pro supports an 8k resolution, there aren't any 8k monitors available, and besides that, it supports the same signals as the PS5.
-Also, choosing the right size really depends on personal preference, but keep in mind that the console doesn't support ultrawide signals, so you'll see black bars on the sides of ultrawide monitors.
+While 4k monitors deliver the most details, you can also get a 1080p or 1440p monitor, as the PS5 supports any of those resolutions.
+On top of those, the PS5 Pro also supports an 8k resolution, but there aren't any 8k monitors available.
+A monitor's size is another consideration, but that's a personal preference.
+Keep in mind that the console doesn't support ultrawide signals, so you'll see black bars on the sides of ultrawide monitors.

 Another thing to consider is whether the monitor has an audio output if you want to connect speakers.
 While most monitors have one, you'd have to consider alternate connections for monitors that don't, like connecting directly to the controller or using an HDMI audio extractor.

 Besides its high-end performance for console gaming, it also delivers premium picture quality thanks to its QD-OLED panel.
 HDR games look fantastic, with rich, vivid colors.
-The monitor has near-infinite contrast, displaying deep blacks next to bright highlights, and is fantastic for playing games in a dark room.
-It also gets bright enough to fight glare in most well-lit rooms, but reflections can be distracting in a really bright environment.
-If that bothers you, the Samsung Odyssey OLED G8/G80SD S32DG80 is another 4k QD-OLED whose matte screen coating does a better job at reducing glare from strong light sources.
+The monitor has near-infinite contrast, displaying deep blacks next to bright highlights in dark rooms, but the black levels rise quickly in bright rooms.
+While it gets bright enough to fight glare in most well-lit rooms, reflections can be distracting in a really bright environment.
+If that bothers you, the Samsung Odyssey OLED G80SD S32DG80 is another 4k QD-OLED whose matte screen coating does a better job at reducing strong reflections from strong light sources.
 That said, it has a hazier image and tends to cost more than the MSI.

 If you don't need the best 4k monitor for PS5 with premium features but still want something with fantastic gaming performance, then an upper mid-range option like the LG 27GS95QE-B is a great alternative.
 It's different from the MSI MPG 321URX QD-OLED in a few ways because it has a lower 1440p resolution.
 While this means images are less detailed, it still supports HDMI 2.1 bandwidth and can downscale 4k signals at 120Hz, which results in a more detailed image than a native 1440p signal.

 It also has an OLED panel, so it has a near-instantaneous response time, resulting in extremely sharp motion.
 While it isn't a QD-OLED like the MSI, and colors aren't as vivid, it still displays deep blacks against bright highlights.
-It's also fine if you want to game with it in a bright room, but if you want an OLED that gets even brighter, look into the ASUS ROG Strix OLED XG27AQDMG instead.
+Its fantastic reflection handling also makes it a decent choice if you want to game with it in a bright room, but if you want an OLED that gets even brighter, look into the ASUS ROG Strix OLED XG27AQDMG instead.
 However, it lacks HDMI 2.1 bandwidth to take full advantage of the PS5 and PS5 Pro.

 If you're looking for the best PS5 monitor on a budget, check out the AOC Q27G3XMN.
 It's different from the LG 32GR93U-B because it has a 1440p resolution and lacks HDMI 2.1 bandwidth to take full advantage of the PS5, so it doesn't support HDMI Forum VRR to reduce screen tearing with the console either.
 That said, this is what you have to expect from a low-cost monitor, and you can still play games with a 1440p resolution up to 120Hz or downscaled 4k at 60Hz.

-The Sony INZONE M9 II is a 4k gaming monitor that has unique 'Made for PS5' features, like Auto HDR Tone Mapping.
-It's a good choice if you want such features, and it has better picture quality than the LG 32GR93U-B, but it also costs more than the LG.
+The Sony INZONE M9 II is a mid-range 4k gaming monitor that has unique 'Made for PS5' features, like Auto HDR Tone Mapping.
+It's a good choice if you want such features, and it has better picture quality than the LG 32GR93U-B. However, it also costs more than the LG.

-See our reviewThe Dell Alienware AW3225QF is a premium gaming monitor that competes with the MSI MPG 321URX QD-OLED as the best PS5 Pro gaming monitor.
+See our reviewThe Dell Alienware AW3225QF is a premium gaming monitor that competes with the MSI MPG 321URX QD-OLED.
 It performs similarly as it's also a QD-OLED, but it has a curved screen, which might not be to everyone's liking.

 Jan 14, 2025: Verified our picks for accuracy and consistency.